Zettlr/zettlr-docs/docs/en/core/citations.md

 Most reference managers allow you to export your library contents as either **CSL JSON** or **BibTeX**.
 Zettlr supports both.
 Internally, Zettlr will convert BibTeX to CSL JSON.

+!!! note

-> On this page, we will show you the process using the example of Zotero, as it is the most common reference manager.
+    On this page, we will show you the process using the example of Zotero, as it is the most common reference manager.
 If you use another reference manager, please check its manual on how to export to either CSL JSON or BibTeX.

 ### Step 1: Install BetterBibTex

 The first step is to install [the BetterBibTex plugin for Zotero](https://retorque.re/zotero-better-bibtex/installation/).
 Using BetterBibTex has two important benefits over not using it.
 First, it keeps all of your citation keys unique across your entire library.
 Second, it allows you to keep your exported library file up to date so you do not have to re-export it every time something changes.

+!!! tip

-> While it is not strictly necessary to use BetterBibTex, we do recommend it.
+    While it is not strictly necessary to use BetterBibTex, we do recommend it.

 ### Step 2: Export your library